sunhuino1/HI-Player/audioNetworkBridge/ubuntu-x64/readme_en.txt

 Method 2
-1. SSH transfers audioNetworkBridge to any directory in the Raspberry PI.
+1. SSH transfers audioNetworkBridge to any directory in the ubuntu
 2. Run chmod a+x./audioNetworkBridge on the terminal
 3. After the execution is complete, run./audioNetworkBridge to run the bridge